 Healthy soils can reduce runoff by more than 65%, significantly decreasing sedimentation and safeguarding rivers, lakes, and marine ecosystems.

-Sheep grazing in forest plantations can double the amount of healthy trees and increase each tree's growth by 30% compared with areas not grazed.
+Sheep grazing in forested areas can double the amount of healthy trees and increase each tree's growth by 30% compared with areas not grazed.

 Natural, Sustainable, American-Grown